generaleagleyt/SkyLady/README.md

 A: It mostly depends on your preferrence.
 It can be run before/after other patchers, but I recommend to run it after other patchers at first.
 The main reason is that if one of your NPCs gets assigned a broken template (see Troubleshooting section above) from one of your other mods (like old follower mods), they might cause CTD when you enter their cell.
 This can be easily fixed by assigning a new template to only that NPC using Patch Single NPC Only option.
 And it's easier to do if you run this patcher last.

 **Q: Does SkyLady work with unmodded vanilla Skyrim?**
-**A:** Yes, it will patch NPCs with templates from Skyrim.esm and DLCs without requiring loose facegen files.
+**A:** At the moment, no. You need to have mods with loose facegen files installed, like female NPC replacers or female follower mods.
+I'm working on a way to allow usage of templates from BSA files.

 **Q: Does it require a new game?**
 **A:** No, technically it shouldn't cause any problems.